MatthijsMaas/MatthijsMaas/content/publication/2023. Maas (3) - Concepts in Advanced AI Governance/index.md

 publication_types: ["4"]

 # Publication name and optional abbreviated publication name.
-publication: AI Foundations Report 1
+publication: AI Foundations Report 3
 publication_short:

-abstract: The question of how to ensure adequate international governance of artificial intelligence (AI) has come to the center of global attention.
-This literature review examines the range of institutional models that have been proposed as the basis for new international organizations focused on AI.
-We review thirty-three commonly invoked examples of these institutional models, twenty-two rarely-explored but promising alternate institutional examples, and forty-eight proposals for new AI institutions.
-We review and discuss these proposals for new international AI institutions under a taxonomy of seven distinct institutional models that have been offered by scholars and practitioners.
-The models we include in this review are (1) scientific consensus-building; (2) political consensus-building and norm-setting; (3) coordination of policy and regulation; (4) enforcement of standards or restrictions; (5) stabilization and emergency response; (6) international joint research; and (7) distribution of benefits or access.
-For each model, we provide (i) a description of the model’s functions and types; (ii) the most common examples of each model; (iii) some examples that are somewhat underexplored in the literature but that show promise; (iv) a review of proposals for the application of that model to the international regulation of AI; and (v) critiques of the model both generally and in its potential application to AI.
-Finally, we sketch five pathways for further research.
+abstract: As AI systems have become increasingly capable, policymakers, the public, and the field of AI governance have begun to consider the potential impacts and risks from these systems—and the question of how best to govern such increasingly advanced AI.
+Call this field ‘Advanced AI Governance’.
+However, debates within and between these communities often lack clarity over key concepts and terms.
+In response, this report provides an overview, taxonomy, and preliminary analysis of many cornerstone ideas and concepts within Advanced AI Governance.
+To do so, it first reviews three different purposes for seeking definitions (technological; sociotechnical; and regulatory), and discusses why and how terminology matters to both the study and practice of AI governance.
+Next, the report surveys key definitions in advanced AI governance.
+It reviews 101 definitions across 69 terms that have been coined for advanced AI systems, within four categories - (1) essence-based concepts that focus on the anticipated form of advanced AI; (2) development-based terms that emphasize the hypothesized pathways towards advanced AI; (3) sociotechnical-change-based terms that center the societal impacts of such AI, and (4) risk-based terms that highlight specific critical capabilities of advanced AI systems.
+The report then reviews distinct definitions of the tools of (AI) ‘policy’ and ‘governance’; different paradigms within the field of advanced AI governance, and different concepts around theories of change.
+By disentangling these terms and definitions, this report aims to facilitate more productive conversations between AI researchers, academics, policymakers, and the public on the key challenges of advanced AI.

 # Summary.
 An optional shortened abstract.
-summary: paper reviews thirty-three commonly invoked examples of international institutional models, twenty-two rarely-explored but promising alternate institutional examples, and forty-eight proposals for new AI institutions.
+# summary: paper reviews thirty-three commonly invoked examples of international institutional models, twenty-two rarely-explored but promising alternate institutional examples, and forty-eight proposals for new AI institutions.

-tags: [AI, policy, international institutions, IAEA, CERN, IPCC]
+tags: [AI, policy, concepts, terminology, advanced AI, AGI, literature review]

 # Display this page in the Featured widget?
 featured: true